 Baku is now engaged in rapid demining efforts in the disputed region and its surroundings, as well as in large infrastructure projects there.
-With these activities as well as new housing development and industrial investment by Turkey and Russia, new facts on the ground are emerging.
-Azerbaijan has already invested US\$ 3 billion in the reconquered regions, almost completely restored the electricity supply to the entire region and announced plans to build smart villages.23 It will be costly to rebuild the largely destroyed infrastructure in the seven territories Baku has gained back under its full control, where it plans to resettle some of the 700,000 IDPs who had to leave their homeland in the early 1990s.
+With these activities, as well as new housing development and industrial investment by Turkey and Russia, new facts on the ground are emerging.
+Azerbaijan has already invested US\$3 billion in the reconquered regions, almost completely restored the electricity supply to the entire region and announced plans to build smart villages.
+It will be costly to rebuild the largely destroyed infrastructure in the seven territories Baku has restored to its full control, where it plans to resettle some of the 700,000 internally displaced persons (IDPs) who had to leave their homeland in the early 1990s.

-Among those most affected by these new developments in the last year are civil society and the peace activists in both countries.
+Among those most affected by these new developments in the past year are civil society and the peace activists in both countries.
 The pressure on Armenian civil society, especially those who cooperated with Western institutions and participated in reconciliation measures with Azerbaijani partners, increased during the war.
-There is a similar story in Azerbaijan where, in the national frenzy of war and victory, anyone who campaigned for peace was considered a traitor and even persecuted by the state authorities.24
+The story is similar in Azerbaijan where, in the national frenzy of war and victory, anyone who campaigned for peace was considered a traitor and even persecuted by the state authorities.

 The local forces that had been calling for reconciliation have lost much since 2020.
 Nationalists and hardliners now dominate the political discourse in both countries.
 This will weaken general civil society development and makes achieving a lasting peace much less likely.
 The 2020 military victory boosted the legitimacy of President Aliyev, providing him with more scope to put critics under pressure.
-Many in the opposition support the patriotic victory paradigm and alternative voices have become rare.
+Many in the opposition support the patriotic victory paradigm and alternate voices have become rare.
 At the same time, the Azerbaijani victory might make it easier to negotiate a compromise, and the possible rapprochement between Turkey and Armenia could support this process.
+But it will come at the costs of Armenia.